 What Does a Paralegal Do?

-So, while lawyers are ultimately responsible for supervising the work of their paralegals and ensuring that they're not mistaken for attorneys, the scope of a paralegal's lawyering tasks is broad and can include:
+So, while lawyers are ultimately responsible for supervising the work of their paralegals and ensuring that they're not mistaken for attorneys, the scope of a paralegal's legal services is broad and can include:

 What to Look For in Paralegal Programs

-To perform such a wide range of attorney duties a paralegal needs the proper training.
+To perform such a wide range of attorney duties, a paralegal needs the proper training.
 After all, attorneys spend three years and tens of thousands of dollars to be able to perform similar work.
-Some states, like California, allow paralegals to be certified through law-related work experience under an attorney, but the more common path is through a paralegal program.
+Some states, like California, allow paralegals with a high school diploma to be certified through law-related work experience under an attorney, but the more common path is through a paralegal program.

-ABA Approval.
-This may be the most important factor when searching out paralegal programs.
-Choosing one that has been approved by the ABA not only ensures that you receive a quality education for your money, but also improves your chances of getting hired once you graduate.
-Also, completing an ABA approved program is often required to obtain formal certification.
+This may be the most important factor when searching for a paralegal studies program.
+Choosing one that has been approved by the ABA not only ensures that you receive a quality education for your money but also improves your chances of getting hired once you graduate.
+Also, completing an ABA-approved program is often required to obtain formal certification.

-Program Duration.
-The length of a paralegal program depends on the certificate or degree involved.
-For example, some certificate programs may only take a few months, but to obtain one resulting in an associate's degree may require a year or more.
-You could also obtain one through a bachelor's degree program which would take four years.
+The number of credit hours required by a paralegal program depends on the certificate or degree involved.
+For example, some certificate programs may only take a few months, but obtaining one resulting in an associate's degree may require a year or more.
+You could also obtain one through a bachelor's degree program, which would take four years.
 There are even master's degrees in paralegal studies which can take up to two years to complete.

-Practice Area Specialization.
-Some programs allow you to receive specialized paralegal training in specific legal areas, such as intellectual property or estate planning.
+Some programs allow you to receive specialized paralegal training in specific legal areas, such as intellectual property, real estate, or estate planning.
 If you know the area of law you want to work in, specialized paralegal training can help you get the job you want.

-Technological Support.
-Depending on the program, you may be able to complete your paralegal education online, a more convenient option especially for those working full-time.
+Depending on the program, you may be able to complete your paralegal education online, a more convenient option, especially for those working full-time.
 In addition, some schools have law libraries and other resources to help train you for the career ahead.
-Technological competence goes a long way in a law firm.
+Like many other industries, the legal profession is quickly increasing its use of technology, so technological competence goes a long way in a law firm.